Hidden order and multipolar exchange striction in a correlated f-electron system: Abstract

 \section{Abstract}

 The nature of order in low-temperature phases of some materials is not directly seen by experiment.
 Such ``hidden orders'' (HO) may inspire decades of research to identify the mechanism underlying those exotic states of matter.
-The dioxide of neptunium NpO$_2$ is a prototypical HO system, where the primary order parameter is believed to be of rank-5 (triakontadipolar), but the microscopic interactions driving this order are still not resolved.
-Here, we show how the exotic HO physics in NpO$_2$ can be fully described by a low-energy Hamiltonian derived by a many-body {\it ab initio} force-theorem method.
-Superexchange interactions for the lowest $\Gamma_{8}$ crystal-field quadruplet of Np$^{4+}$ ions induce a primary 3$\vk$ time-odd rank-5 order with a secondary quadrupole order preserving the cubic symmetry of NpO$_2$.
-The calculated on-site exchange splitting and magnetic excitation spectra of the HO phase agree well with experiment.
-An observed anomalous volume contraction in the NpO$_2$ HO phase is shown to be induced by a two-site multipolar exchange striction.
+In insulators, HO phases originate in degenerate many-electron states on localized $f$ or $d$ shells that may harbor high-rank multipole moments.
+Coupled by inter-site exchange, those moments form a vast space of competing order parameters.
+Here, we show how the ground state order and magnetic excitations of a prototypical HO system, neptunium dioxide NpO$_2$, can be fully described by a low-energy Hamiltonian derived by a many-body {\it ab initio} force-theorem method.
+Superexchange interactions between the lowest crystal-field quadruplet of Np$^{4+}$ ions induce a primary non-collinear order of time-odd rank-5 (triakontadipolar) moments with a secondary quadrupole order preserving the cubic symmetry of NpO$_2$.
+Our study also reveals an unconventional multipolar exchange-striction mechanism behind the anomalous volume contraction of the NpO$_2$ HO phase.
+Second-order phase transitions in solids occur due to spontaneous symmetry breaking with an order parameter continuously emerging from the disordered high-temperature phase.
+In some materials, the phase transitions is clearly detected in thermodynamic functions (e.g., specific heat) but the microscopic order parameters remain “hidden” from researchers, in some cases for decades.
+Here we show how such hidden-order parameters can be unambiguously identified and the corresponding ordered phase fully described using a first-principles many-body linear-response theory.
+Considering the canonical “hidden-order" system neptunium dioxide, we also identify a novel mechanism of spontaneous multipolar exchange striction that induces an anomalous volume contraction of the hidden-order phase in NpO$_2$.